Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-merge-and-analyze.md

 	If you wanted to determine the longest delay incurred by any flight, how would you do it?

-1. One of the lesser-known features of DataFrames is that you can include filters in expressions that select data.
+1. Recall that you can include filters in expressions that select data.
 To demonstrate, use the following statement to determine how many flights were more than 10 minutes late:

 	```python
 	len(df[df['ARR_DELAY'] > 10])